anshugrewal/anshugrewal.github.io/blog/OtherWritings/index/naive.md

 **Naive:** What do you find frightening?
 **Whisper (smiling):** When people open their hearts.
 It reminds me of the saying, “Give me a hero, and I’ll write you a tragedy.”
-And you know… everyone is the hero of their own story.
+And… everyone is the hero of their own story.
 **Naive:** So, that means many tragedies.
 **Whisper (smiling):** Nope… it just means life.
 **Naive:** Scary…